Skip to content

 }

-Alternatively, you can click the Use JSON Editor button to switch between this list and the JSON editor.
-The resulting JSON will always be the same.
+Alternatively, you can click Use JSON Editor to switch between the list view and the JSON editor.
+The resulting JSON will be the same in either case.

 You can also enable capturing the response headers along with the request body in the specified storage location.